wvbirder/docker-qloudable/DockerJS.md

 ### **STEP 1**: Commit a NEW Docker image

 In this step you will save a copy of your modifed docker container and give it a new name.
 You're back out in the HOST now.
-Substitute your docker hub account name and give the new image a name where asked for in the following commands:
+You can assign whatever image-name you want.

 - **Type** in following:

 ```
-docker commit alphaofficeui (your-dockerhub-account)/(image-name)
+docker commit alphaofficeui jumpstart/(image-name)
 ```

-- Example: `docker commit alphaofficeui wvbirder/alphaoffice-new`
+- Example: `docker commit alphaofficeui jumpstart/alphaoffice-new`

 - **Type** the following: